DaleLore/daily_co/README-steps.md

 In the Daily.co docs, these are specific events we can listen for and react to with the JS functions (or callbacks): https://docs.daily.co/reference/daily-js/events.
 We're going to code this raise hand feature by first creating the local participant and then other participants.

 ## Local Participant
-For a local participant, we want to know when they join, when they clicked on a button to raise their hand, and when they leave.
+For a local participant, we want to know when they join, when they click on a button to raise their hand, and when they leave.
 We're going to use daily-js video call events for our local participant and create a customized JavaScript event listener for that raising hand feature.

 ### Local Participant Events
 * `on()`: This is an instance method that we'll add after joining the call and will evoke after callframe.
 This method will include an eventName as well as a callback.
 The eventName could be any of the Events listed in the daily-js docs: https://docs.daily.co/reference/daily-js/events.
 The callbacks are the functions you'll create.